seehiong/project_byogpt/README.md

 For issues:
 1. Check troubleshooting section above
-2. Verify your local LLM server is OpenAI-compatible
+2. Verify your setup matches the platform requirements
-3. Test with both AI modes to isolate issues
+3. Test with different AI modes to isolate issues
+4. For Cactus issues, ensure you're on Android/iOS
-4. Create an issue with details about your setup
+5. Create an issue with details about your setup and platform

 ---

-**Enjoy chatting with AI - both in the cloud and locally! 🚀**
+**Enjoy chatting with AI - in the cloud, locally, and on-device! 🚀**